akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 SAML (Security Assertion Markup Language) is an XML-based standard for exchanging authentication data between an `Identity Provider (IdP)` (such as Microsoft Azure AD) and a `Service Provider (SP)` (in our case our beloved PIM).

+# Configure your Service Provider (SP) in your PIM to communicate with the IdP

-# Gather information from your Identity Provider (IdP)
+## Gather information from your Identity Provider (IdP)

 First of all, before configuring your PIM to communicate with an `Identity Provider`, you will have to gather some information about your IdP.
 Your IT department/SSO administrator must probably have all the information.

-# Configure your Service Provider (SP) in your PIM to communicate with the IdP

-## Activate/Disable the Single Sign-On feature

-### Activate the Single Sign-On feature
+## Activate the Single Sign-On feature

 To activate the Single Sign-On feature, just click on the `SSO enabled` button in the interface.
 Once enabled, all the authentication requests will be redirected to the authentication server you specified.

-### Disable the Single Sign-On feature

-To disable the Single Sign-On feature, just click on the `SSO enabled` button in the interface.
-Once disabled, all the authentication requests will go through the classical login interface.

 ## Configure the Identity Provider (IdP) section